Sterile Insect Technique in a n-patch system with Allee effect and mass trapping: modeling, analysis and simulations: Pest/vector population model and preliminary results

-Last, if $D$ is irreducible, then it is continuously differentiable and piecewise twice continuously differentiable on the set $\{ a \gg 0_n \}$.
-If in addition, $a_i < \frac{b_i}{\mu_{2,i}}$ for all $i =1,\ldots,n$, then the inequality $ \le $ in \eqref{non-decreasing A(a)} is replaced by $<$. \end{theorem}
+Last, if $D$ is irreducible, then this function is continuous on $\mathbb{R}^n_+$, and continuously differentiable and piecewise twice continuously differentiable on the set $\{ a \gg 0_n \}$.
+If in addition, $a_i < \frac{b_i}{\mu_{2,i}}$ for all $i =1,\ldots,n$, then the inequality $ \le $ in \eqref{non-decreasing A(a)} may be replaced by the inequality $<$. \end{theorem}

-\begin{proof} The fact that global asymptotic stability of the origin for \eqref{log_allee} on $\mathbb{R}^n_+$ for some $a \in \mathbb{R}^n_+$ implies global asymptotic stability for all $a' \geq a$ follows directly from \Cref{0only}.
-Indeed, since $0_n$ is GAS on $\mathbb{R}^n_+$, the definition of the maximal equilibrium yields $x_{a+} = 0_n$.
-For any $a' \geq a$, the monotonicity property \eqref{decrease_eq} gives